 Since Smartsheet is a cloud-based tool, you can easily share your sheets with internal and external stakeholders to increase transparency and keep everyone on the same page.

-Do you manage hundreds of projects?
-Smartsheet’s premium Project Portfolio Solution helps project-based businesses and departments increase project throughput, create real-time visibility, and lower project risk.
+If you manage hundreds of projects, Smartsheet’s premium Project Portfolio Solution helps project-based businesses and departments increase project throughput, create real-time visibility, and lower project risk.

 Use Smartsheet’s Project Portfolio Solution to:

 - Save time by automating new project setup

 - Tie project performance with business goals and objectives

 - Enforce consistent project governance policies

 - Gain real-time visibility into project portfolio performance

 - Perform in-depth analysis of project portfolio using Microsoft Power BI